ndonfris/fish-lsp/docs/MAN_FILE.md

   `--no-color`                     disable color output from `--dump-*` output
   `--no-icons`                     disable icon usage in output from `fish-lsp info --dump-symbol-tree`
   `--source-maps`                  show the source-maps
+  `--url`                          used with `--source-maps`, show the download url of the external source map for this version
   `--check`                        used in combination with `--source-maps`, verifies source-maps are working by throwing an error
   `--status`                       used in combination with `--source-maps`, shows status of source-maps loading